Claremont Landscape Garden

 Once I started to feel the autumnal nip in the air, I packed my book away and headed off in search of the Belvedere Tower.

-On a clear day, it is said that you can see as far as Windsor Castle, The Shard and Wembley Stadium from the top of the tower.
+On a clear day, they say you can see as far as Windsor Castle, The Shard and Wembley Stadium from the top of the tower.

 From the tower, I headed through the woodland, back towards the Serpentine Lake.
 The woodland area is such a treat at this time of year.
 The autumn leaves offered such a fantastic display of colours, and the woodland smells were just divine.